 Victims of youth crime

-Derby Youth Offending Service (YOS) has a duty to ensure contact is made with all victims of youth crime to provide them with information about the outcome of the case and offer them the opportunity to participate in an appropriate Restorative Justice Process.
+Derby Youth Justice Service (YJS) has a duty to ensure contact is made with all victims of youth crime to provide them with information about the outcome of the case and offer them the opportunity to participate in an appropriate Restorative Justice Process.

 Restorative justice can play an important role in helping victims by giving them a voice and by reducing the fear of crime and anti-social behaviour.
 The aim of Restorative Justice is to bring victims, offenders and communities together to decide on a response to a particular crime.
 It is about putting victims' needs at the centre of the criminal justice system and finding positive solutions to crime by encouraging offenders to face up to their actions.